CloudCannon/rosey-astro-starter/README.md

 Shows how to set global CSS variables in Astro, to set commonly used values like `pagePadding`, and `pageContainer`.

 Extra work could be done to write a `node fs` script to write said values from a data file to the appropriate places in the code, which would then allow editors to control sitewide styles like page max-width and padding.

-### Stretch Goals

-- If this is workflow is better for a 'component driven' approach to building a website, set up a 'content driven' approach with Alto
-  - Content Driven
-    - Separate pages by directory eg /es/docs and /docs
-    - Use i18n to handle common parts of the site
-      - Set this up nicely in the data editor
-  - Hybrid?
-    - Exclude content heavy pages from the Rosey workflow and set up with a content directory approach
-      - Eg. es/docs and docs
-    - Tricky parts
-      - Where does Rosey build the pages that are using the content dir approach eg. es/es/docs/, or just es/docs
-- Handle right aligned languages like jp
-- Integrate with an automatic translation service like smartling/deepl/chatgpt or something similar
-  - Send away untranslated values
-  - Receive auto generated translation
-  - Editors can check and edit the results in CC data editor
-- Check whether a duplicate entry with a translation exists already when creating a new entry
-- Translations in the visual editor with Bookshop
-  - Have switch input: showTranslationsInVisualEditor
-  - A select is hidden/shown depending on the value of showTranslationsInVisualEditor with the values of the env var LOCALES
-  - A range of inputs for each locale is hidden/shown depending on the value of showTranslationsInVisualEditor
-  - In the component with the translated text
-    - If in visual editor && showTranslationsInVisualEditor is true
-      - Display the translated input value as the text in the component for whatever locale is selected in the select input
-    - Else display the original version
-  - In generateTranslationFiles.cjs loop through our pages and see if there are any components with translations in the component front matter, and write that to our translations data files
-  - Conversely, we could overwrite component front matter when we get a new translation via the translations data files
-  - Could display a tooltip within the fallback that tells the editor to save and wait for build to finish before we see duplicate entries overwritten, and before the component front matter translation and the translation data files are synced up with each other.